tauraamui/xerror/README.md

 # xerror

-A simple library to allow structured contextual data to be included in error messages, including optional stack traces.
+A simple library to allow optional structured contextual data to be included in error messages, including optional stack traces.
 Because the xerror type implements Error() it can be used synonymously with the native error type and std lib helpers.
+However, without using any include context features error output is identical to the std lib's.

 **For Example**
 ```